Leveraging technology marketing insights to move beyond early supporters and into mass appeal.

 “Early adopters, like innovators, buy into new product concepts very early in their life cycle, but unlike innovators, they are not technologists.
 Rather they are people who find it easy to imagine, understand, and appreciate the benefits of a new technology, and to relate these potential benefits to their other concerns.
 Whenever they find a strong match, early adopters are willing to base their buying decisions upon it.”

-For nonprofits, Early Adopters frequently look like institutional supporters who recognize the potential in your approach to advance their own missions.
+For nonprofits, Early Adopters frequently look like institutional supporters who recognize the potential in your approach to advance their own missions and lead in their issue areas.
 They’re less interested in innovation for innovation’s sake and more focused on seeing the potential tied to their own vision.
 While they want to see proof of effectiveness, they’re willing to take calculated risks on promising approaches.

 To engage the Early Adopter:

-- Consider collaborating with Early Adopters to co-author case studies or white papers.
+- Collaborate with Early Adopters to co-author case studies or white papers as a way of highlighting their investment in emerging solutions.

 Early Majority